Musk responds to Lucid Air, Model S price cut $5,570

 Relative to the currently listed price of $71,990, the cut represents another $2,570 discount for the Model S—a total of more than $5,500 off the Model S price this week versus last week.

-Lucid does have one order-sheet advantage with the Air, so far: its anticipated 406-mile EPA range is 4 miles above what the Model S Long Range currently achieves for that price.
+Lucid does have one order-sheet advantage with the Air, so far: Its anticipated 406-mile EPA range is 4 miles above what the Model S Long Range currently achieves for that price.
 However deliveries of that version of the Air remain a year or more away.

 Lucid Air